-We all go through storms and struggles.
-Some are more difficult than others — it breaks us, tears us apart and turns our whole world upside down.
+We all go through storms, struggles, and tough times.
+Some are more difficult than others — it breaks us, tears us apart, and turns our whole world upside down.

 So, I guess it’s safe to say that life is not always butterflies and rainbows, life can definitely be difficult sometimes.

 For me, last year was by far the toughest storm that I had to face.